 BSED 316 – Information Technology: Telecommunications 1 credit hourThis course will provide an overview of what type of information is available on Internet, how one can assess this information, and how use of the Internet can be incorporated in classroom and business environments.

-BSED 402 – Automated Office Systems 3 credit hoursThis course examines new and emerging computer technologies.
+BSED 402 – Career, Business, and Technology Principles 3 credit hoursThis course is designed to prepare business education students by examining career and technical development, stakeholder engagement, and new and emerging business and computer technologies to promote learning.
+Subject integration, application of standards, use of web-based sources and resource management is applied.
 Hands-on experience in desktop publishing and a variety of software programs related to business are provided.

 BSED 431 – Coordinating Techniques 3 credit hoursThis course analyzes vocational cooperative programs and their relationship to the comprehensive school curriculum for combining school-based and work-based learning.
 The challenges of developing and implementing an effective work-based learning experience are explored.
 Emphasis is placed on the organization and supervision of cooperative programs, the duties and responsibilities of the coordinator, the selection and placement of students, the evaluation of training stations, and the evaluation of student occupational competencies.